Augusto Pinochet: Arrest and court cases in the United Kingdom

 Pinochet was arrested in London on "charges of genocide and terrorism that include murder" in October 1998.
 The indictment and arrest of Pinochet was the first time that a former government head was arrested on the principle of universal jurisdiction.

-After having been placed under house arrest on the grounds of the Wentworth Club in Britain in October 1998 and initiating a judicial and public relations battle, the latter run by Thatcherite political operative Patrick Robertson, he was released in March 2000 on medical grounds by the Home Secretary Jack Straw without facing trial.
+After being placed under house arrest on the grounds of the Wentworth Club in Virginia Water, Surrey, in Britain, in October 1998 and initiating a judicial and public relations battle, the latter run by Thatcherite political operative Patrick Robertson, he was released in March 2000 on medical grounds by the Home Secretary Jack Straw without facing trial.
 Straw had overruled a House of Lords decision to extradite Pinochet to face trial in Spain.

 Return to Chile

 Pinochet returned to Chile on 3 March 2000.
-So as to avoid any potential disruption his flight back to Chile from the UK departed from RAF Waddington, evading those protesting against his release.
+So as to avoid any potential disruption, his flight back to Chile from the UK departed from RAF Waddington, evading those protesting against his release.
 His first act when landing in Santiago's airport was to triumphantly get up from his wheelchair to the acclaim of his supporters.
 He was greeted by his successor as head of the Chilean armed forces, General Ricardo Izurieta.
 President-elect Ricardo Lagos said the retired general's televised arrival had damaged the image of Chile, while thousands demonstrated against him.

 In March 2000, Congress approved a constitutional amendment creating the status of "ex-president", which granted its holder immunity from prosecution and a financial allowance; this replaced Pinochet's senatorship-for-life.
-111 legislators voted for, and 29 against.
+The vote tally of the legislators was 111 for and 29 against.

 The Supreme Court ruled in favor of judge Juan Guzmán's request in August 2000, and Pinochet was indicted on 1 December 2000 for the kidnapping of 75 opponents in the Caravan of Death case.
 Guzmán advanced the charge of kidnapping as the 75 were officially "disappeared": even though they were all most likely dead, the absence of their corpses made any charge of "homicide" difficult.

 In July 2002, the Supreme Court dismissed Pinochet's indictment in the various human rights abuse cases, for medical reasons (vascular dementia).
 The debate concerned Pinochet's mental faculties, his legal team claiming that he was senile and could not remember, while others (including several physicians) claimed that he was affected only physically but retained all control of his faculties.
 The same year, the prosecuting attorney Hugo Guttierez, in charge of the Caravan of Death case, declared, "Our country has the degree of justice that the political transition permits us to have."